 exploring portuguese culture, history and wine making

-Our 2023 wine tours are available to travellers from Canada, the USA, Australia, and the UK, with options to organise transport and accommodation for private couples, families, or larger groups.
+Our 2023 and 2024 private wine tours are available to travellers from Canada, the USA, Australia, the UK and beyond, with options to organise transport and accommodation for private couples, families, or larger groups.

-Please get in touch with The Road Butler at your convenience if you would like professional recommendations about the best times of the year to visit North Portugal or to discuss your dream wine-tasting excursions.
+Please get in touch with The Road Butler at your convenience if you would like professional recommendations about the best times of the year to visit North Portugal or to discuss your dream private wine tour.

-Our travel consultants will deal with every detail, leaving you to sit back, sip, and relax.
+Rui is your travel consultant, and will deal with every detail, leaving you to sit back, sip, and relax.

 frequently asked questions